AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 ECS Bare Metal Instance combines the strengths of both physical machines and ECS instances to deliver powerful and robust computing capabilities.
 ECS Bare Metal Instance uses virtualization 2.0 to provide your business applications with direct access to the processor and memory resources of the underlying servers without virtualization overheads.
 ECS Bare Metal Instance retains the hardware feature sets \(such as Intel® VT-x\) and resource isolation capabilities of physical machines, which is ideal for applications that need to run in non-virtualization environments.

-Based on the proprietary chips, hypervisor system software, and a redefined server hardware architecture, ECS Bare Metal Instance integrates features from both physical and virtual machines.
+ECS Bare Metal Instance integrates features from both physical and virtual machines based on the proprietary chips, hypervisor system software, and a redefined server hardware architecture.
 ECS Bare Metal Instance can seamlessly connect with other Alibaba Cloud services for storage, networking, and database tasks.
 ECS Bare Metal Instance is fully compatible with ECS images.
 These properties allow you to build resources to suit your business requirements.

 When you use ECS Bare Metal Instance, take note of the following items: